Co-dfns/Co-dfns/LIMITATIONS.md

 ## General Guidance on Using the Compiler

-Generally speaking, the current version of Co-dfns works best if you focus on writing pure functional programs written in dfns that do not make use of :, ::, or recursion and that use classic APL primitives (/ . ∘. and so forth) over simple numeric arrays working over data sizes that exceed 1 - 10 MB.
+Generally speaking, Co-dfns works best if you focus on writing pure, functional programs written in dfns that make limited use of `:` or recursion and that use classic APL primitives (/ . ∘. and so forth) over simple numeric arrays working over data sizes that exceed 1 - 10 MB.
+While recursion and guards are supported, it is best if you restrict their use to outer-most functions, since they are significantly less efficient on the GPU than APL primitives.

 ## High Priority Limitations